JacksonChen666/JacksonChen666.github.io/_posts/2021-04-03-making-and-building-custom-arch-linux-isos.md

 - [Downloading packages for offline installation](https://wiki.archlinux.org/index.php/Pacman/Tips_and_tricks#Installing_packages_from_a_CD/DVD_or_USB_stick)
 - [Adding more to the normal ISOs](https://wiki.archlinux.org/index.php/Archiso#Prepare_a_custom_profile)
-- [Building an entire ISO that can be used like offical ISOs](https://wiki.archlinux.org/index.php/Archiso#Build_the_ISO) (except they are not offical)
+- [Building an entire ISO that can be used like official ISOs](https://wiki.archlinux.org/index.php/Archiso#Build_the_ISO) (except they are not official)

 With the wiki pages in existance, I could possibly build an ISO with scripts assisting the installation, and make the installation depend on the ISO only.
 Maybe even make an entire post out of it to show how simple (in my opinion) it is to make an installation.